Shadow Work for Beginners: A Gentle 30-Day Plan

 Another common discovery during shadow work is projection — when we react strongly to traits in others that reflect parts of ourselves we struggle to accept.
 This dynamic is explored more deeply in Shadow Work and Projection.

 Recognizing patterns is not about blaming yourself.
-It's about understanding the emotional strategies your mind created to survive difficult experiences.
+It is about understanding the emotional strategies your mind created to keep you safe.
+What once served as protection may now be creating limitations.
+Awareness is often the first step toward choosing a different response.

 Reflection Questions